Outgoing Berkeley Repertory Theatre artistic director Tony Taccone is not shy to share his aversion to the genre of musical theatre.

 “I was positioned politically not to like them, and I held onto that, but after a while, a number of my colleagues straightened me out,” said Taccone.
 “They got me on board and started showing me work that’s good, and I’ve seen some phenomenal musicals.
 My colleagues were good to call me out on that.”

 Before Leguizamo’s one-man show “Freak” was an HBO recorded, Spike Lee directed and Tony Award-nominated production, it ran at Theatre on the Square in 1997, which is now known as the San Francisco Playhouse.
 Since then, Leguizamo has not only performed in theatres and comedy clubs extensively in the Bay Area, but developed multiple shows in Berkeley.
-The most recent show, “Latin History for Morons,” which was also directed by Taccone in 2016, had an extended run on Broadway, is about to launch a national tour and now streams on Netflix.
+The most recent show, “Latin History for Morons,” which was also directed by Taccone in 2016 and had an extended run on Broadway, is about to launch a national tour and now streams on Netflix.

 Leguizamo, who grew up in Queens and now resides in Manhattan, has built an amazing entertainment career.
 And while movies and television have proven to be great mediums for his vast talents, his deeply personal returns to the theatre have explored family challenges, the frustrations of being caught in the Hollywood cog and his viciously misinformed sexual curiosities.
-In “Morons,” Leguizamo took on a new slant of the experience of his people, delving into 3,000 years of Latinx history.
+In “Morons,” Leguizamo took on a new slant of the experience of his people, delving into 3,000 years of the Latinx narrative.

 With his latest works, does Leguizamo see himself as an artistic gatekeeper to such a rich history?